We know that John Lewis’ homeware is always good quality - but what about its broadband? Is it also ‘never knowingly undersold’?

 Let's look at the most important thing of all: John Lewis' broadband service itself.

-From John Lewis, you can get ADSL broadband, with download speeds up to 17Mb; or fibre optic broadband, with download speeds up to 38Mb or 76Mb.
+From John Lewis, you can get ADSL broadband, with average download speeds of 10Mb; or fibre optic broadband, with average download speeds of 36Mb or 66Mb.
 Those are on par with what's available from most providers that use the Openreach network, including Sky, TalkTalk, Plusnet, EE, and more.

-Faster speeds are available elsewhere: Virgin Media has broadband up to 300Mb, and BT's basic fibre package goes up to 52Mb.
+Faster speeds are available elsewhere: Virgin Media has broadband in excess of 350Mb, and BT's basic fibre package has average speeds of 50Mb.
 The majority of other providers on the market, however, offer much the same as John Lewis.

 Download limits and traffic management